developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 * Some servers implement the UserAgent string based on the string provided by a visiting client, thereby helping to ensure server-side compatibility with as many client-side UserAgents as possible.

 ### ViewportEnabled
+**Applies to Windows Mobile/CE only**.
 Controls viewport meta tag processing (enabled by default).
 Must be greater than zero.

 **Possible Values**: